 Pistia usually reaches 5-6 cm (2-2.5 inch) in diameter in aquariums, but in fish ponds it can grow up to 60+ cm (23+ inch).

 Care: In Europe it can also be used as a summer plant in garden ponds, but in the tropics it is regarded as a serious weed.
 This plant is fast growing, often described as an aquatic weed and is invasive if given the chance.
 Never allow it to cover the entire water surface in aquarium as it will reduce the gaseous exchange dramatically, starving the fish of oxygen plus it will diffuse too much light from the submerged plants below the water.
 If keeping this plant, always dispose on it properly when thinning out, never throw it in the local waterways but place the plants in a refuse bin.

 Pistia stratiotes starts out slow – particularly during cool spring days.
 Warm sun makes it grow like gangbusters.
 Any weather approaching frost destroys it.
-Once it dies, rake it out of your pond before it rots.
+Once it dies, rake it out of the pond before it rots.

 Where not hardy, Pistia stratiotes can be lifted from a pond or water container before the first frost and overwintered in sunny spot and water that remains at least 10°C (50°F).
 If kept outdoors in cold climates, Pistia stratiotes are easily over-wintered by removing to an indoor pool or aquarium during colder months and hibernating them in moist sand and peat.

 If kept in aquarium, it should be either open-topped or have good ventilation with lower water level to offer living space for plants, otherwise the leaves of Pistia stratiotes will become dried and damaged.

 Water: Keep the water current at slow rate during introduction, but once established, the filter can be turned to its maximum speed.
 Outdoors, it will easily grown on still water in full sun to part shade.